laserpants/trombone/README.md

     GET customer/area/:id   >>
        select id, name, phone, address from customer where area_id = {{:id}} order by id

-To avoid this kind of repetition, the alternative [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) notation can be used.
+To avoid this kind of repetition, the alternative [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) notation can be employed.

 ```
 DRY